pysat/pysatMissions/README.md

 # Using with pysat

-The module is portable and designed to be run like any pysat instrument.
+The instrument modules are portable and designed to be run like any pysat instrument.

 ```
 import pysat
-from pysatMissionPlanning.instruments import pysat_sgp4
+from pysatMissionPlanning.instruments import pysat_ephem

-sgp4 = pysat.Instrument(inst_module=pysat_sgp4)
+simInst = pysat.Instrument(inst_module=pysat_ephem)
 ```

 The methods that run empirical models can also be exported to any pysat instrument.
 For instance, to add thermal plasma predictions from the IRI model to the C/NOFS IVM instrument, one can invoke